Influences on career opinion

 How to Use:

-A career genogram a map, like a standard family tree, except that you add in detail about the occupations of your family members.
+A career genogram is a map, like a standard family tree, except that you add in detail about the occupations of your family members.
 Typically, you might cover 3 generations, but you can decide your own limits on this – depending on who you think has been influential.
 The job title is usually the place to start, but it may also be interesting to explore industries or educational levels.

 Draw Your Genogram